lilatomic/lilatomic.ca/posts/azure_function_durable_testing.md

 Let's pretend that instead of mocking out the dispatching, we actually wanted to run the ADF.
 With the knowledge we gained from exploring generators previously, we know that we'll have 3 different conditions to handle:

-- the initial task will be submitted through the priming (with `send(None)`)
+- the initial task which will be submitted through the priming (with `send(None)`)
 - all the intermediate executions
-- the return value will be sent in a `StopIteration
+- the return value which will be sent in a `StopIteration`

 We can then bang out the following executor: